-But get over that, what you’ll find is a single solitary image of the box with a can.
+But get over that, and what you find is a solitary image of the box with a can.

-You’ll find pretty much the same product description that you find on the Woolworths site.
+You’ll find pretty much the same product description as the Woolworths site.
 (This is because they most likely pull from the same product information system in the background).

 And there’s a little bit of nutritional information and again another disclaimer.
-(We would say retailers seem to like disclaimers, but we know it’s actually because they are scared of complaints and legal actions.
+(We would say retailers seem to like disclaimers, but we know it’s actually because they’re scared of complaints and legal actions.
 They find themselves forced to put these disclaimers in to protect themselves).

 But that’s pretty much all you get out of Coles.

-And then finally, let’s look at Coke on Amazon Australia site.
+And then finally, let’s look at Coke on Amazon Australia.

-Here we get six images, including a quality image of the nutritional label and three more lifestyle looking shots.
+Here we get 6 images, including a quality image of the nutritional label and 3 more lifestyle looking shots.
+Pretty nice visually.

 But what’s this?